The Ultimate Guide to

 Benefits & Risks04

 Since its invention, LSD has been utilized as a tool for self-exploration and spiritual growth, as well as an agent for healing and change.
-Today, these benefits are being recognized in a big way.
+Today, the benefits of LSD are being recognized in a big way.
 Studies into LSD are being conducted across the United States and abroad, and evidence is strong that it can be a driver of personal growth.
 In fact, some studies have shown that LSD could help treat anxiety and depression, as well as boost creativity, personal growth, and spirituality.
 In fact, a 2016 study found that healthy individuals had a more positive outlook on life and more openness two weeks after taking LSD.

 Many people who have had spiritual experiences on LSD say the drug helped them face parts of themselves they didn’t know existed.
 While these experiences can be difficult and even terrifying, virtually everyone who has had difficult yet profound psychedelic experiences say they’re better for it.